Get Out. Get Active. Get Massage to Prepare this Spring

 - Increased Recovery Time.
 Each year as you get older and try to maintain the same level of physical performance as before, recovery times seem to become longer and longer.
 Recovery time is an essential component to overall peak performance because the longer it takes to recover from strenuous exercise, the longer you spend watching the game on the sidelines.
 Studies have shown that massage after exercise fatigue significantly improved quadriceps performance when compared to rest alone,2 and muscle soreness intensity was significantly lower when massage was used within 48 hours post-exercise.
 3 Get back into your active lifestyle more quickly between workouts by incorporating massage into your daily routine.
 3

 As you embark on your summer activity adventures this year, make sure to always include a regularly scheduled therapeutic massage in your arsenal of must-have supplies for peak performance success.
 Massage not only supports greater training intensity by shortening recovery time between workouts and feeding essential nutrients to the soft tissue of the body, but it also can be attributed to improving range of motion and muscle flexibility that results in improved efficiency, power and performance.

 Get out, get active and start expecting more performance results from regularly scheduled therapeutic massages this spring.
-The skilled therapists at Elements Therapeutic Massage Green Lake will evaluate your health history, goals, challenges and lifestyle to determine the best massage for enhancing your physical performance.
-Call our Green Lake studio today to start preparing your body for optimal performance this spring.
+The skilled therapists at Elements Therapeutic Massage Spokane will evaluate your health history, goals, challenges and lifestyle to determine the best massage for enhancing your physical performance.
+Call one of our local Elements studios today to start preparing your body for optimal performance this spring.